 Full-Time Faculty in Spanish

-Additionally, Karen has studied the relationship between the socialist revolution and women’s emancipation in the Central American context.
-Her research analyzes the testimonial discourse that responded to the process of women’s emancipation in the revolution.
-To explain the efforts of testimonial literature toward building a national and individual identity, she focuses her research on theories of testimonial discourse, the representation of the Other, the search of the mother, the use of past/indigenous memory, and the decolonization in Third World Literature.
+Additionally, Dr. Barahona has studied the relationship between the political revolutions in Central America and the Southern Cone context.
+Her research analyzes the testimonial discourse that responded to the process of women’s emancipation in the revolution and political processes.
+To explain the efforts of testimonial literature toward building a national and individual identity, she focuses her research on theories of testimonial discourse, the representation of the Other, the search of the mother, the indigenous representation, and the decolonization in Third World Literature.